Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Experiments

 \item \textbf{SFT (Router Only):} We fine-tuned only the router parameters $\{W_r^{(\ell)}\}_{\ell \in \mathcal{L}_{\text{MoE}}}$ on $\mathcal{D}_{\text{ref}}$, while freezing all expert and non-router parameters.
 The training objective was the same supervised cross-entropy loss as in SFT.
 We used the same training protocol (including training epochs, data splitting, and checkpoint selection methods) and prompt as SFT. \end{itemize} See Appendix \ref{app:prompts} and \ref{app:training_details} for details on prompt templates and SFT training, respectively.

 \paragraph{Note on Other Methods} We excluded token-level retrieval methods like kNN-LM \citep{knnlm} from the main comparison due to the lack of efficient implementations compatible with modern LLM architectures.
-Furthermore, we deferred the comparison with C3PO \citep{moe_opt3} to the Discussion section (\S\ref{sec:vs_c3po}).
+Furthermore, we deferred the comparison with C3PO \citep{moe_opt3} to Appendix~\ref{sec:vs_c3po}.
 The rationale was that C3PO operated as a \emph{test-time adaptation} method, performing computationally intensive optimization \emph{during} inference for each input.
 In contrast, kNN-MoE aligned with the SFT paradigm by shifting the computational burden to an \emph{offline} memory construction, allowing for fast inference.
 Thus, we treated C3PO as a distinct category of method with different latency-accuracy trade-offs.

 \paragraph{Implementation Details of kNN-MoE} We used FAISS \citep{faiss} for retrieval and built one index per MoE layer, using the router inputs $\{x_t\}$ stored in that layer's memory $\mathcal{M}$ as keys.
+The naive implementation of kNN-MoE relies on FP16 index storage and exact distance search.
+To balance search accuracy and efficiency, we consider an optimized version based on Product Quantization (PQ) \citep{pq}, Inverted File (IVF) clustering, and dimension reduction.
+Specifically, we quantize the FP16 index to 8-bit, search across only 32 centroids during retrieval, and compress the hidden dimension to one-eighth.
+We refer to this variant as \textbf{kNN-MoE (IVFPQ)}.
 We used a single hyperparameter $K$ (neighbors per router) and shared it across layers; by default, we set $K=1$ based on validation (\S\ref{sec:k}).
 We set the learning rate to $\eta = 2 \times 10^{-2}$ and used a single gradient descent step ($S=1$) for each token.
 We found that using more steps (e.g., $S=3$ or $S=10$) yielded very similar performance while incurring a substantially higher construction cost; we provided an ablation over $S$ in \S\ref{sec:step}.
 The similarity function was an RBF kernel $s(x, k) = \exp(-\gamma \|x - k\|^2)$, with $\gamma$ set heuristically based on the average nearest neighbor distance in the memory.

 \paragraph{Evaluation} We reported \textbf{accuracy} (\%) on $\mathcal{D}_{\text{test}}$ for all datasets, using the official benchmark answers.
 To ensure a fair comparison, we kept the answer parsing identical across all methods.
+Additionally, we reported the overall accuracy (\textbf{Avg.}), which is calculated over a concatenated dataset comprising all individual test benchmarks.
+To assess statistical significance, we performed paired bootstrap resampling \citep{pbs} comparing all methods against the zero-shot baseline.